fabmas/certlc/README.md

 - Configure an Hybrid Worker VM installing the [Azure Hybrid Worker Extension](https://learn.microsoft.com/azure/automation/extension-based-hybrid-runbook-worker-install) on the Certification Authority server (or on a server joined to the same AD domain) and adding it to the Hybrid Worker Group defined in the Automation Account.
 - Install the following Powershell modules on the Hybrid Worker VM:

     ```powershell
     # Required powershell modules for the Hybrid Worker
         Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force
         Register-PSRepository -Default -InstallationPolicy Trusted
-        Install-Module Az.Accounts -requiredVersion 2.12.1 -Repository PSGallery -Scope AllUsers -Force
         Install-Module Az.Resources -requiredVersion 6.6.0 -Repository PSGallery -Scope AllUsers -Force
         Install-Module Az.Compute -requiredVersion 5.7.0 -Repository PSGallery -Scope AllUsers -Force
         Install-Module Az.KeyVault -requiredVersion 4.9.2 -Repository PSGallery -Scope AllUsers -Force
+        Install-Module Az.Accounts -requiredVersion 2.12.1
         Install-Module PSPKI -Repository PSGallery -Scope AllUsers -Force
     ```

+- Add the 'System' account of the Hybrid RunBook Worker VM to the Certificate Template(s) used to generate the certificates.
 - Install the [Key Vault extension](#key-vault-extension) on the servers that need to retrieve the renewed certificates from the Key Vault.
 - Add the 'Key Vault Secret User' role to the the servers with the Key Vault extension on the Key Vault containing the certificates.
-- Add the 'System' account of the Hybrid RunBook Worker VM to the Certificate Template(s) used to generate the certificates.
 - If you've specified the SMTPServer parameter during deployment, ensure the following:
     - the Hybrid RunBook Worker VM can reach the SMTP server,
     - the SMTP port is open in the firewall,
     - the SMTP server accepts mail submissions from the Hybrid RunBook Worker VM.
 - Import the certificates into the Key Vault and **TAG** them with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).

->[!NOTE]
+> [!NOTE]
 > If you want to deploy a **full LAB environment** ready to demonstrate the whole automatic certificate renewal workflow, you can refer to the following [code sample](./codesample/README.md) that includes the deployment of the following additional resources:
 > - **Active Directory Domain Services** (ADDS) within a domain controller virtual machine;
 > - **Active Directory Certificate Services** (ADCS) within a Certification Authority virtual machine, joined to the domain, configured with a template, *WebServerShort*, for the enrollment of the certificates to be renewed.